After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 Top-and-Bottom Coding

 Top-and-bottom coding is a special case of recoding that applies to numerical variables.
 Instead of grouping all values into bands, you cap the extreme ends of the distribution - replacing any value above a threshold with that threshold (top coding), or below it (bottom coding).
 This is useful when the bulk of your data is unremarkable, but a few unusual values are risky because they belong to a small number of people.
-In our dataset, very high incomes or very long job tenures might apply to only one or two participants, making them easy to single out.
+In our dataset, very high incomes might apply to only one or two participants, making them easy to single out.
 Capping income at the 95th percentile, for example, means the highest earners all share the same reported value.

-Example: Instead of reporting “6 children”, report “4+ children” for anyone above this threshold; all participants below the age of 20 years are coded as “<20 years”
+Instead of reporting “6 children”, report “4+ children” for anyone above this threshold.

 Suppression